Ngo-The-Trung/todo/README.md

 - Better output format.
 For starter, each note should be properly separated
 - "leaves" should have optional depth parameter
 - Updating title from new-note should be possible
-- Task accumulated hours is wrong
 - Connection is acquired too soon, can time out.
+- Task accumulated hours should be recursive